-The underwriting risks associated with composite insurance are risks that arise from insurance commitments and relate to both covered risks and the processes employed in the conduct of business.
-HELP was in Q4 2016 exposed to an underwriting risk of TNOK 185,799.
+The underwriting risks associated with composite insurance are risks which arise from insurance commitments and relate to both covered risks and the processes employed in the conduct of business.
+HELP is exposed as per 31.01.2017 to an underwriting risk of TNOK 205,278 (PY: TNOK 185,799).

-Premium and reserve risk: The risk of loss or of an unfavorable change in the value of insurance commitments because of fluctuations in the occurrence, frequency and severity to insured events and the cost of claims settlement.
+Premium and reserve risk: The risk of loss or of an unfavorable change in the value of insurance commitments resulting from fluctuations in the occurrence, frequency and severity to insured events and the cost of claims settlement.
 The term premium risk denotes the specific risk of loss that results when premium revenues for a given period are not sufficient to cover all the claims and costs incurred during the period in question.
 The term reserve risk pertains to the specific risk of loss which results when reserves for past claims are not sufficient to cover those claims.